 There is no single cause for uneven breast milk supply, but it often comes down to one or more of the following:

 * Anatomy – You may have larger milk ducts in one breast.
 Perhaps the tissue that makes and distributes milk is stronger or more plentiful in one breast.
 Maybe one of your nipples has a structural problem that makes it more difficult for your baby to latch and stay latched.
 If this is the cause of your problem, you may have to accept that one of your breasts will always produce more milk than the other.
 That shouldn’t impact your ability to provide adequate milk supply for your baby.

-* Breast Injuries – If it’s not just how your breasts are made, perhaps the problem is a previous surgery or injury to one of your breasts.
+* Breast Injuries – If it’s not just how your breasts are made, perhaps the problem is a previous surgery, nipple piercing scars, or injury to one of your breasts.
 You can talk to your doctor or a lactation consultant to determine how past breast trauma may impact the breastfeeding process.
 In some cases, there’s nothing you can do now but accept the limitation of one breast.
 You can still produce enough milk to keep your baby satisfied and thriving.

 * Uneven Feeding – If you always start breastfeeding on the same breast, your baby may place more demand on the first breast.
 That’s especially true if your baby doesn’t always deplete milk from the second breast.
 The simple solution is to rotate the starting breast so that the demand is even.
 You can also use a breast pump to make sure that both breasts are completely empty after each feeding.

 * Positioning – There are a variety of breastfeeding positions that you may choose, and many mothers have a preferred position that they use regularly.
 That usually doesn’t create a problem, but in some cases, it may leave one nipple more accessible than the other.
 Check your positions to make sure that your baby can reach both nipples easily.
 Perhaps you’re using one breast more than the other due to positioning, but you haven’t realized it in the past.